 A: Sunshine, available soil moisture, soil fertility and general growing conditions all affect tomato taste but soil pH seems not to be a dominant factor.
 The tomato variety you choose can be a very good indicator of acidic taste.

-Visit these sites and read more about acidic tomatoes:
+Visit these sites and read more about acidic tomatoes they offer:

 Tags For This Article: tomatoes